MarkusMusch/CLoNe/README.md

 # About CLoNe:

-Hyperbolic conservation laws on networks have a large number of applications, in-cluding fluid flow in pipelines, traffic flow on a network of roads, blood flow in vessels, datanetworks, irrigation channels and supply chains
+Hyperbolic conservation laws on networks have a large number of applications, including fluid flow in pipelines, traffic flow on a network of roads, blood flow in vessels, datanetworks, irrigation channels and supply chains

 CLoNe is a finite volume code to solve conservation laws on networks.